Semrush helps you:

 6. Optimize Your Sitemap

-Include only the canonical URLs, which are the original versions of the pages you want indexed.
+Include only the canonical URLs, which are the primary versions of the pages you want indexed.

 Finally, submit your updated sitemap through Google Search Console.